dawsonpar/dawsonpar/README.md

 <h2>📝 A Few Fun Facts</h2>

-- 🌎 I studied abroad in Japan for a semester but I only know minimal Japanese
+- 🌎 Professional volleyball open gym finder.
-- 👨‍💻 Might take a crack at a SAAS or a tracking software for volleyball
+- 👨‍💻 Maybe n8n will replace all of my tedious activities.
-- 📷 Looking to get my hands on a Fujifilm x100VI (at retail price💀)
+- 📷 Looking for more opportunities to use my Fujifilm x100VI.
 - 🎉 Ingat ka!

 [comment]: <📄 Check out my resume>